 In Homestuck, Dave's attempt to talk Rose out of her suicide mission devolves into a fantastic series of bungled sports metaphors; thoroughly lampshaded in that they're both aware that neither has any idea what they're talking about.

 Episode 54 of Awesome Video Games mixes references to game shows at one point.
-It's kicked off by Dad claiming that his historical knowledge "has been likened to one Pat Sajak".
+Dad kicks it off when he says that his historical knowledge "has been likened to one Pat Sajak."

 The Nostalgia Critic's review of Warriors of Virtue, which he gets so bored with that he cuts away to a Chicago Bears game.
 This may be Conviction by Contradiction, but not many sports fans shout "Go!
 Go!
 Go!" when their team is on defense.